chri3i/Tinvaak2/README.md

   - ComplexFireLights
   - ComplexParticleLights
   - Reflection

-#### Darkness Settings

- - If you want the game to be brighter or darker, you can use the Vivid Weathers MCM.

 ##### If you cannot handle the ENB: Disable `useEffect` in enbseries.ini

-#### More color correction

-Fiddle with the Vivid Weathers MCM for more color customization.

 ### Zoomed in Display